 The following are a few common types of therapy:

 In addition to different types of therapy, each type of provider has different amounts and types of training.
-For example, a psychiatrist health and medication options.
+For example, a psychiatrist can prescribe medications as well as provide therapy.
 A pastoral counselor will include a religious or spiritual approach to treatment.
 Other therapists may be trained to deal with substance use issues.